adrian-kriegel/lemur-api-node/README.md

-## WARNING
+## Disclaimer
+This project is not affiliated with Postman in any way.
 This is a beta.
 Please use with care.

 ## lemur-api
 Lemur checks body structure, sanitizes inputs and documents endpoints in your postman collection.
 You can also use lemur to provide your front end with a JSON based documentation to match client and server side validation of inputs or generate forms automatically.